 Nowadays computers are part of our everyday life and no one could imagine a world without them.
 They have touched almost every aspect of human life but if you look back in the past, just 70 years ago, the world was far different.
 Let’s have a look back on the history of the first invention of silicon chips for computer.

 Still, it was really far from what we know today as computers.
 It was room-sized and weighted as much as a double-decker bus and was covered with millions of buzzing electronic switches known as vacuum tubes.
-It also gobbled up incredible slews of energy to make even the simplest of calculations.
+It also gobbled up incredible slews of energy to make even the most simple calculation.
 That was how the first computer was invented, at a time when electronics industry was still dominated by fragile, power hungry and bulky vacuum tube technology.

 Later, the vacuum tube technology was replaced by a much smaller, reliable and longer lasting solution, known as transistors.
 Those appeared in the 1970s and inspired engineers to invent a technology able to handle even larger amounts of data.
 They were looking into something even more reliable, cost-effective and minuscule in size.